scieloorg/citedby/README.md

 # CitedBy

-The API is generally RESTFUL and returns results in JSON.
+API to retrieve citations from SciELO articles to a given DOI, Article Title or SciELO ID, this is RESTFUL and returns results in JSON.

 The API will only work for:

-* SciELO PID(SciELO Publisher Identifier)
+* SciELO ID colled PID(Publisher Identifier)
-* DOI
+* DOI (Digital Object Identifier) - `http://www.doi.org/`
-* Some meta data: title, first_author and publisher_year
+* And some article meta data: title, first_author and publisher_year

 Example: